Constructor Overloading in C++

 In C++, We can have more than one constructor in a class with same name, as long as each has a different list of arguments.This concept is known as Constructor Overloading and is quite similar to function overloading.

-- Overloaded constructors essentially have the same name (name of the class) and different number of arguments.
+- Overloaded constructors essentially have the same name (exact name of the class) and differ by number and type of arguments.

 - A constructor is called depending upon the number and type of arguments passed.

 - While creating the object, arguments must be passed to let compiler know, which constructor needs to be called.

 - quiz on constructors in C++

 - Output of C++ programs | Set 26 (Constructors)

 - Output of C++ programs | Set 27(Constructors and Destructors)

 This article is contributed by I.HARISH KUMAR.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.